 WHEREAS, childhood cancer is the leading cause of death by disease in children; and

 WHEREAS, 1 in 285 children in the United States will be diagnosed with cancer by his or her 20th birthday; and

 WHEREAS, the American Cancer Society reports estimates that 11,050 new cases of childhood cancer are expected to occur among children ages fourteen and younger in 2020; and

-WHEREAS, two-thirds of childhood cancer patients will have chronic health conditions as a result of their treatment toxicity, with one quarter being classified as severe to life-threatening; and
+WHEREAS, two-thirds of childhood cancer patients will have long-lasting chronic conditions as a result of the treatment they go through; and

-WHEREAS, researchers and healthcare professionals work diligently to improve the quality of life for children with cancer; and
+WHEREAS, researchers and healthcare professionals work diligently to dedicate their expertise to treat and cure children with cancer; and

 WHEREAS, the determination and bravery with which these children fight their battles against cancer should be recognized and commended by all; and